 Jump to:

 I want to begin by saying that this chili oil recipe is by no means authentic.
-It’s my interpretation of Yeung Man Cooking’s recipe.
-I didn’t have all the listed ingredients, so I gave it a few Tasha Twists.
+It’s my adaptation of Yeung Man Cooking’s fabulous recipe.

-Also, you can use a mason jar (like Wil Yeung) or a bowl (like I did).
+Also, you can use a mason jar or a bowl.
 In either case, make sure the glass is heatproof because you’re handling hot oil.

 Step 1: Combine sesame seeds, red chili powder, bay leaf, cinnamon stick, star anise, and sesame oil along.
 The original recipe doesn’t have salt and sugar, but I found that they balanced the flavors.